 All courses for the Theatre Arts majors and all certificates are offered within a reasonable time frame as required by Title 5.
 Budget cuts are, of course, making this more difficult.
 We have started offering electives for our career certificates every other semester and a worse case scenario, once every two years.
 Three years ago Theatre Arts completed rewrites for the five career certificates, making adjustments to required and elective courses.
-We will be doing so again in Fall 2014 after the repeatability curriculum project is completed, as well as revisit our course rotation plan.
+We will be doing so again in Fall 2015 or Spring 2016 (incorporating changes made to curriculum for repeatability) as well as revisiting our course rotation plan.